-So, hands-down the coolest place to stay in the park is the Hawaii Volcanoes National Park hotel called Volcano House.
-This is where my son and I stayed and we literally saw the lava glow all night long.
+So, hands-down, the coolest place to stay in the park is the Hawaii Volcanoes National Park hotel called Volcano House.
+This is where my son and I stayed, and we literally saw the lava glow all night long with the active volcanoes.
 It was incredible!

 VOLANO HOUSE CABINS

 Alongside the Volcano House hotel are the cabins at Hawaii Volcanoes National Park.
 These can sleep up to 4 people, and they are sort of like glamping.
 It’s all the fun of camping without having to bring all the gear.